huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 ### T2I-Adapter

-[T2I-Adapter](./t2i_adapter) is an even more lightweight adapter than ControlNet that provides an additional input to condition a pretrained model with.
+[T2I-Adapter](./t2i_adapter) is an even more lightweight adapter than ControlNet, that provides an additional input to condition a pretrained model with.
 It is faster than ControlNet but the results may be slightly worse.

+You can find additional T2I-Adapter checkpoints trained on other inputs in [TencentArc's](https://hf.co/TencentARC) repository.

 <hfoptions id="lcm-t2i">
 <hfoption id="LCM">

-Load a [`T2IAdapter`] trained on canny images and pass it to the [`StableDiffusionXLAdapterPipeline`].
-Then you can load a LCM checkpoint into [`UNet2DConditionModel`] and replace the scheduler with the [`LCMScheduler`].
+Load a T2IAdapter trained on canny images and pass it to the [`StableDiffusionXLAdapterPipeline`].
+Then load a LCM checkpoint into [`UNet2DConditionModel`] and replace the scheduler with the [`LCMScheduler`].
 Now pass the canny image to the pipeline and generate an image.

 ```python
 import torch